 Flu season in the United States is between October and May each year.
-Because of this, you should consider getting a flu shot as early as October to protect yourself.
+Because of this, consider getting a flu shot as early as October to protect yourself.

 The flu is a highly contagious respiratory illness that causes a range of symptoms.
-Common symptoms include sore throat, coughing, runny nose, fatigue, chills, body aches, and headache.
+Common symptoms include:

-Some infections are mild and symptoms improve in one to two weeks.
-But life-threatening complications can occur in people who have a weakened immune system, such as adults ages 65 and older.
+Some infections are mild, and symptoms can improve in 1 to 2 weeks.
+But life threatening complications can occur in people who have a weakened immune system, such as adults ages 65 and older.

 Flu shots are safe for most people ages 6 months and older.
-Here’s a look at the different types of flu shots, as well as information on who is eligible for each type.
+Here’s a look at the different types of flu shots, as well as information on who’s eligible for each type.

 Regular standard-dose trivalent shots

-These are egg-grown flu vaccines administered by needle into a muscle in the arm.
+These are egg-grown flu vaccines administered by a needle into a muscle in your arm.
 Standard-dose vaccines are for people ages 18 to 64.

-The high-dose trivalent vaccine (Fluzone) is designed specifically for people ages 65 and older.
+The high-dose quadrivalent vaccine (Fluzone) is designed specifically for people ages 65 and older.
 Flu-related complications increase with age because older individuals have a weaker immune system.

 A high-dose vaccine is recommended for older adults because